Anastasiya-m4c/kindyy/README.md

 ### Issue:
 Only "all areas" appear on pages like manage, create etc.
 **Fix:** Fix is needed where areas appear on all pages.
-This will be addresses as part of future dev following MVP.
+This will be addressed as part of future dev following MVP.
-**Workaround:** Cust can click home and search by area, or can click all areas then then further narrow down by area.
+**Workaround:** Cust can click home and search by area, or can click all areas then further narrow down by area.

 ---